CyberShadow/RABCDAsm/README.md

 Namespaces have the syntax *type* `(` *parameters* `)` .
-For types other than `PrivateNamespace` there is only one parameter - a string. `PrivateNamespace` namespaces have a second parameter - an integer to distinguish this private namespace from others.
+For types other than `PrivateNamespace` there is only one parameter - a string. `PrivateNamespace` namespaces have a second parameter, a named alias for a particular private namespace.
+Internally (the ABC file format), private namespaces are distinguished by a numerical index - `rabcdasm` will attempt to give them descriptive names based on their context.
+Aliases can be defined using the `#privatens` directive. `rabcdasm` will create a separate file containing the aliases (`file0.privatens.asasm`).

 Strings have a syntax similar to C string literals.
 Strings start and end with a `"`.
 Supported escape sequences (a backslash followed by a letter) are `\n`